Troubleshooting¶

 LogUtils.registerInnerLogCacheToFile(cacheFile)

-To ensure the integrity of internal logs, this configuration should be set before initializing the SDK
+To ensure the integrity of internal logs, set this configuration before initializing the SDK

 SDK Runs Normally But No Data¶